 It is a common misconception that supplements can be used as a replacement to food.
 People with an unhealthy diet who feel guilty about eating nothing but doughnuts and potato chips for the past three days think they can make up for it by popping a multi-vitamin.
-This, however, is far from.
+This, however, is far from true.

 In many cases, vitamins and minerals are available in a variety of different forms, all of which are important to the diet.
 Food offers all the forms of a nutrient, while supplements usually only contain one.
 For example, vitamin E comes in alpha, gamma, beta and delta tocopherol forms.
 Alpha tocopherol is most biologically active and is the only vitamin E form found in supplements.
 However, the body requires all four forms, which can only be achieved by consuming vitamin E containing food.
 This is why I recommend consuming almonds, spinach or sweet potato instead of a pill in order to fully reap the benefits of vitamin E.